Substantial Equivalency Review (SER) Service

 After publication of the proposed amendment in the State Register and expiration of the 60-day required public comment period (Public Comments to Be Accepted Through September 2), the Board of Regents may adopt the regulations at its October 2019 meeting providing there are no material changes.
 The proposed amendment will be effective on October 23, 2019.

 Based on the regulations Nassau BOCES will make a recommendation to determine if the non-public schools are substantially equivalent regarding instructional practices.
-The results of the review will be reported to the LEA.
-In collaboration with the LEA, Nassau BOCES will, if necessary, review the non-public attempt to remediate instructional practices so the school can move into substantial equivalency.
+The results of the review will be reported to the Local Education Agency (LEA).
+In collaboration with the LEA, Nassau BOCES will, if necessary, review the non-public and attempt to remediate instructional practices so the school can move toward substantial equivalency.

-The LSAs are responsible for substantial equivalency determinations except in the case of registered high schools.
+The LSAs are responsible for substantial equivalency determinations except in the case of registered high schools, state-approved private special education schools, state-operated and state-supported schools, which are already subject to Department review, and nonpublic schools for which the Commissioner is required to make a substantial equivalency determination pursuant to Education Law § 3204(2)(ii)-(iii).
 Registered high schools have been reviewed and visited by SED staff as part of the authorization process to administer Regents examinations and Regents diplomas.
 Therefore, registered high schools do not require a review.